Can I Freeze-Dry Breast Milk?

 "When frozen at low temperatures and exposed to radiant heat at low pressures, ice water does not melt, it sublimates.
 This means it goes directly from a solid to gas; in other words, ice turns to vapor without thawing or melting," Luck explained.
 "When a frozen food thaws, it is damaged at the cellular level by melting ice crystals.
 By skipping the thawing step, freeze-drying removes water while leaving the molecular structure of the food intact."

 If you want to try a freeze-drying company, the process is fairly simple: You are sent a shipping kit in which you pack and send back your frozen milk.
-Your provider then freeze-dries your milk and returns milk powder in pouches for you to make into milk when you need it.
+Your freeze dried breast milk shipper freeze-dries your milk and returns milk powder in pouches for you to make into milk when you need it.

-Freeze-drying won't suit everyone, but if security around your supply is a priority, it could be an option to consider, and it might help (freeze-) dry a few tears over lost milk in years to come.
+Freeze-drying won't suit everyone, but if security around your supply is a priority, it could be a good way to help minimize your concerns about breast milk turning bad.
+It might help (freeze-) dry a few tears over lost milk in years to come.